evanwill/hello-arduino-b/content/2-code.md

 9. Mod this code!
 Change the delay times or add more on/off's, then click the upload arrow to get it running on your board.
 Congrats: you are a <span class="term">programmer</span>!

 {% capture more %}
-*More info:* The Arduino IDE v1 was based on the "sketchbook" created for [Processing](https://processing.org/) and [Wiring](http://wiring.org.co/), platforms originally designed for creating interactive projects in the visual arts.
+The Arduino IDE v1 was based on the "sketchbook" created for [Processing](https://processing.org/) and [Wiring](http://wiring.org.co/), platforms originally designed for creating interactive projects in the visual arts.

 The Arduino programming language is a set of libraries in [C](https://en.wikipedia.org/wiki/C_(programming_language)) and [C++](https://en.wikipedia.org/wiki/C%2B%2B) designed for the boards.
 Arduino IDE hides some of the complexity of setting up, but be proud that you are writing C/C++ code!
-{% endcapture %}{% include alert.html text=more %}
+{% endcapture %}{% include card.html text=more %}